31daylee/Nomad_Nextjs/README.md

 ## 3.3 Loading Components

 - `loading.tsx` : You can show an instant loading state from the server while the content of a route segment loads.
-The new content is automatically swapped in once rendering is complete.
+The new content is automatically swapped in once rendering is complete
   > `/app/(home)/loading.tsx` and `/app/(home)/page.tsx` => loading.tsx is loading state and page.tsx is new content

 ## 3.4 Parallel Requests